William Williams Pantycelyn: Hymns

 Undoubtedly his best known hymn is "Arglwydd, arwain trwy'r anialwch" (in English, "Lord, lead thou through the wilderness").
 This was soon translated into English by Peter Williams: "Guide Me, O Thou Great Jehovah" or "Guide Me, O Thou Great Redeemer".
 It is usually sung to the tune Cwm Rhondda by John Hughes.
+His missionary hymn in English, O'er the Gloomy Hills of Darkness (1772), went on to call dissension in the pro-slavery churches of the southern United States.

 Poetry

 His hymns were not his only major contribution to the success of Calvinistic Methodism.
 He wrote two long poems on theological and religious themes: